 Why a language becomes a global language has little to do with the number of people who speak it.
 It is much more to do with who those speakers are.
 Without a strong power-base, of whatever kind, no language can make progress as an international medium of communication.

 When countries succeed, on the international stage, their language succeeds.
 When they fail, their language fails.
 Take the example of Russian.
-There was a time, when it was one of the most popular European language in India and was taught in several cities and in a host of universities.
-However, the loss of Russia’s superpower status was accompanied by loss of interest.
-Similarly, popularity of Japanese despite of small number of speaker is more to do with brand “Japanese” and Japan’s success story in the last century.
+There was a time when it was one of the most popular European languages in India and was taught in several cities and in a host of universities.
+However, the loss of Russia’s superpower status was accompanied by a loss of interest.
+Similarly, the popularity of Japanese despite a small number of the speaker is more to do with brand “Japanese” and Japan’s success story in the last century.

 On one side Germany remains the powerhouse of Europe whereas some of the French-speaking Francophone countries such as France, Canada, Belgium, Luxembourg, Switzerland have strong economy and strong influence in various sectors.

-Spanish and South and Central American economies are doing ok but no where like German speaking region or Francophone countries.
-Argentina and Mexico are two importants Spanish speaking countries.
+Spanish and South and Central American economies are doing ok but nowhere like German-speaking region or Francophone countries.
+Argentina and Mexico are two important Spanish speaking countries.
 However, it does not offer enough career scope and job opportunities for Indians.
-Spanish is second most popular language in USA but that does not mean it is mandatory to learn.
-Most americans in southern part do speak two languages including English.
+Spanish is the second most popular language in the USA but that does not mean it is mandatory to learn.
+Most Americans in southern part do speak two languages including English.

 Conclusion: This is an important reason.
-Think about languages and where it is spoken, international and power status, economy conditions.
+Think about languages and where it is spoken, international and power status, economic conditions.
 Give 20% weightage.

-5) Which one you prefer or your interest lies?
+5. Which one do you prefer or your interest lies?
 French, Spanish, or German ?